-2.1.7 Term Loan II.
+2.1.6 Term Loan.

 - (a) Availability.
-On the May 2011 Amendment Effective Date, Bank shall make one (1) term loan available to Borrower in an amount up to the Term Loan II Amount, subject to the satisfaction of the terms and conditions of this Agreement. - (b) Repayment.
-Borrower shall repay the Term Loan II in (i) twenty-four (24) equal installments of principal, plus (ii) monthly payments of accrued interest (the "Term Loan II Payment").
-Beginning on the first day of the month following the month in which the Funding Date occurs, each Term Loan II Payment shall be payable on the first day of each month.
-Borrower's final Term Loan II Payment, due on the Term Loan II Maturity Date, shall include all outstanding principal and accrued and unpaid interest under the Term Loan II.
+On the May 2012 Amendment Effective Date, Bank shall make one (1) term loan available to Borrower in an amount up to the Term Loan Amount, subject to the satisfaction of the terms and conditions of this Agreement. - (b) Interest Only.
+Interest only on the Term Loan shall be paid until November 30, 2012. - (c) Repayment.
+Beginning on December 1, 2012, Borrower shall repay the Term Loan in (i) thirty-six (36) equal installments of principal, plus (ii) monthly payments of accrued interest (the "Term Loan Payment").
+Beginning on December 1, 2012, each Term Loan Payment shall be payable on the first day of each month.
+Borrower's final Term Loan Payment, due on the Term Loan Maturity Date, shall include all outstanding principal and accrued and unpaid interest under the Term Loan. - 2.6 Addition of Letters of Credit Bank Services.
+The following is hereby added as Section 2.1.7 of the Loan Agreement and shall read as follows: